A Shared-Constraint Approach to Multi-leader Multi-follower Games: Existence statements for the shared-constraint formulation

 This implies that for $i = 1, \hdots, N$, given $(x^{-i},y^{-i})$, the vector $(x_i,y_i)$ lies in the set of best responses for leader $i$.
 In other words, $(x,y)$ is an equilibrium of $\EpecS$. \end{proof}

-Having developed a relationship between the minimizers of the potential function and the equilibria of multi-leader multi-follower games, it follows that if the minimizer of $\PS$ exists, the game $\EpecS$ admits an equilibrium.
-Following is our existence result for $\EpecS$. \begin{theorem}[Existence of equilibria of $\EpecS$] Let $\EpecS$ be a potential multi-leader multi-follower game with a potential function $\pi$.
+It now follows that if the minimizer of $\PS$ exists, the game $\EpecS$ admits an equilibrium. \begin{theorem}[Existence of equilibria of $\EpecS$] Let $\EpecS$ be a potential multi-leader multi-follower game with a potential function $\pi$.
 Suppose $\FscrS$ is a nonempty set and $\varphi_i(x)$ is a continuous function for $i = 1, \hdots, N$.
 If the minimizer of $\PS$ exists (for example, if either $\pi$ is a coercive function on $\FscrS$ or if $\FscrS$ is compact), then $\EpecS$ admits an equilibrium. \end{theorem} \begin{proof} It is easy to see from \eqref{eq:pot} that $\pi$ is continuous.
 By the hypothesis of the theorem, $\pi$ achieves its global minimum on $\FscrS$.
 This could, for instance, be deduced from the coercivity of $\pi$ over a nonempty set $\FscrS$ or {by the} compactness of $\FscrS$ {Based on Theorem~\ref{thm:pot}}, a global minimizer of $\pi$ is an equilibrium of $\EpecS$ and the result follows. \end{proof}